minar09/cp-vton-plus/README.md

 <br/>For all packages, run `pip install -r requirements.txt`

 ## Data preparation
 For training/testing VITON dataset, our full and processed dataset is available here: https://1drv.ms/u/s!Ai8t8GAHdzVUiQQYX0azYhqIDPP6?e=4cpFTI.
 After downloading, unzip to your data directory.
-Then skip the following and move to Training/Testing.

-If you want to use the viton_resize dataset from cp-vton and do the processing manually, please run the following steps:
-1) Run `python data_download.py`, it will download the full dataset into data/ folder, both train and test.
-2) Run `python dataset_neck_skin_correction.py`, for both 'train' and 'test' data for training and testing.
-Please set the correct paths in the script before running.
-It will add a new segmentation label for neck/skin areas, and save the new segmentation in "image-parse-new" folder.
-3) Run `python body_binary_masking.py`, for both 'train' and 'test' data for training and testing.
-Please set the correct paths in the script before running.
-It will create the body binary masks for the inputs of the networks.

 ## Training
 Run `python train.py` with your specific usage options for GMM and TOM stage.